III. A Revolutionary Organic Habitable UniVerse

-D. An Intrinsic Consciousness and Intelligence
+D. An Intrinsic Consciousness and Cognition

 The Science of Consciousness. www.tsc2019-interlaken.ch.
 This is the main international meeting all about the presence of aware knowing perception in ourselves, and as now seems apparent, must suffuse a quantum evolutionary cosmology.
 Its venue is Interlaken, Switzerland in June 25-28, 2019.
 This home site has links to an extensive program and a Book of Abstracts.
 See also a Models of Consciousness meeting to be held at the Mathematical Institute of Oxford University on September 9-12, 2019.
 Its scientific scope is broad enough as to draw a luminous array of speakers from such as Roger Penrose, David Chalmers, Eva Jablonka, William Seager, Olaf Sporns, and Christopher Fuchs.

 The Science of Consciousness (TSC) 2019 is the 26th international interdisciplinary conference on fundamental questions and cutting-edge issues connected with conscious experience.
 TSC is the largest and longest-running interdisciplinary conference emphasizing conceptual, empirical, cultural and even artistic approaches to the study of consciousness.
 Held annually since 1994, the TSC conferences alternate between Tucson, Arizona, and various locations around the world.
 TSC 2019 will include themes such as connectomics, placebo research, first-person experience, anesthetics, psychedelics, plant cognition, quantum biology, phantom limbs, dual-aspect monism, bistable perception, insight, religious studies, evolution, language, embodiment, time consciousness, critical neuroscience, micro-phenomenology and more.